DataDog/integrations-core/docs/dev/new_check_howto.md

 ---
-title: Create a new integration
+title: Create a new Integration
 kind: documentation
 aliases:
     - /developers/integrations/integration_sdk/
     - /developers/integrations/testing/
 ---

-To consider an Agent based integration complete, thus ready to be included in the core repository and bundled with the Agent package, a number of requisites have to be met:
+To consider an Agent-based Integration complete, and thus ready to be included in the core repository and bundled with the Agent package, a number of prerequisites must be met:

-* A `README.md` file with the right format has been provided
+* A `README.md` file with the right format
-* A battery of tests checking that metrics are collected is present
+* A battery of tests verifying metrics collection
-* A set of images to be used in the UI tile is provided
+* A set of images to be used in the UI tile
-* The `metadata.csv` file lists all the metrics collected by the integration
+* A `metadata.csv` file listing all of the collected metrics
-* The `manifest.json` file is filled with all the relevant information
+* A complete `manifest.json` file
-* If the integration collects Service Checks, the `service_checks.json` contains the right metadata
+* If the Integration collects Service Checks, the `service_checks.json` must be complete as well

-Those requirements are used during the code review process as a checklist and this *howto* shows you how to implement one by one all the requirements for a brand new integration.
+These requirements are used during the code review process as a checklist.
+This *howto* shows you how to implement all of the requirements for a brand new Integration.

 ## Prerequisites

-Python 2.7 needs to be available on your system, see [this page][ThisPage] if you need guidance for setting it up along with a virtual environment manager.

-**Note:** before starting, we suggest to create and activate a [Python virtual environment][5] so that all the packages we're going to install will be isolated from the system wide installation.
+Python 2.7 needs to be available on your system.
+It is strongly recommended to create and activate a [Python virtual environment][5] in order to isolate the development environment.
+See the [Python Environment documentation][6] for more information.

 ## Setup